17schmigrej/Chess-Engine/README.md

 # Chess-Engine
 A C++ UCI protocol chess engine.
+This chess engine makes use of the Minimax search algorithm with alpha-beta pruning and other extentions.
 The binary executable is found in the Release folder and is ready to be installed into a chess GUI.
 Accepts challenges on lichess.org under the alias WolfTacticsV1.
 Minimax search features are listed below.

 # Features: